Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Kaindy Lake (Another Viewpoint)

-It took about an hour to retrace our steps on the Soviet Era UAZ Minibus.
-Once we were back on the buses, it was another 3.5 hours to Almaty.
+It took about an hour to retrace our steps on the Soviet-era UAZ minibus.
+Once we were back on the regular vans, it was another 3.5 hours to Almaty.

-Calk Mountains (Part of the Aktau Mountains) - Altyn Emel National Park
+Chalk Mountains (Part of the Aktau Mountains) - Altyn-Emel National Park

-The Singing Dune (Barkham) - Altyn Emil National Park
+The Singing Dune (Barkhan) - Altyn-Emil National Park

 Charyn Canyon, Kolsay Lake, and Kaindy Lake Tips